-The Group utilizes a variety of credit scoring criteria, monitors the performance of the Group's loan portfolio and provides impairment for estimated losses on loan portfolio at a level estimated to be adequate to absorb expected credit losses.
-Although the Group's impairment methodology is very prudent and the Group's non-performing loan portfolio coverage as at end of June 2022 is 237%, actual loan losses may materially exceed the level of the Group's allowance for impairment losses, which may have a material adverse effect on the Group's business, financial condition, results of operations, prospects and cash flows.
-In addition, factors beyond the Group's control, such as the impact of macroeconomic trends, political events or adverse events affecting the

-Group's key jurisdictions, or natural disasters, may result in an increase in non-performing loans.
-The Group's impairment for doubtful debts may not be adequate to cover an increase in the amount of non-performing loans or any future deterioration in the overall credit quality of the Group's total loan portfolio.
-If the quality of the Group's total loan portfolio deteriorates, the Group may be required to increase its impairment for loan portfolio, which may have a material adverse effect on the Group's business, financial condition, results of operations, prospects and cash flows.
+The Group utilizes a variety of credit scoring criteria, monitors the performance of the Group's loan portfolio, and provides impairment for estimated losses on loan portfolio at a level estimated to be adequate to absorb expected credit losses.
+Although the Group's impairment methodology is very prudent and the Group's non-performing loan portfolio coverage as at end of December 2022 is 2.6x, actual loan losses may materially exceed the level of the Group's allowance for impairment losses, which may have a material adverse effect on the Group's business, financial condition, results of operations, prospects, and cash flows.
+In addition, factors beyond the Group's control, such as the impact of macroeconomic trends, political events or adverse events affecting the Group's impairment for doubtful debts may not be adequate to cover an increase in the amount of non-performing loans or any future deterioration in the overall credit quality of the Group's total loan portfolio.
+If the quality of the Group's total loan portfolio deteriorates, the Group may be required to increase its impairment for loan portfolio, which may have a material adverse effect on the Group's business, the Group may be required to increase its impairment for loan portfolio, which may have a material adverse effect on the Group's business.